Quinte West City Council received an outlook on the 2025 budget as well as the long-term capital plan at its special council meeting on Wednesday.

 - 3% inflationary factor on capital costs per year going forward

-- New 2024 Development Charges will fund portion of growth projects
+- New 2024 development charges will fund portion of growth projects

-$26.5 million is required as a baseline for rehabilitation of current assets and $10 million is required for growth projects mainly funded by DC’s.
+$26.5 million is required as a baseline for rehabilitation of current assets and $10 million is required for growth projects mainly funded by DCs.

 The total spend is a 63% increase in average spend compared to the past four years.
 The report notes that this spend is “realistic, but minimal, investment into the city’s assets.”

-Roads are still underspent compared to Asset Management Plan needs according to the report.
+Roads are still underspent compared to Asset Management Plan needs, according to the report.

 The report outlines some of the drivers for the infrastructure deficit including rehabilitation projects being deferred, inflation, preference for new growth-related (non-rehabilitation) capital projects and unexpected and high value asset failures.

-The following numbers were also provided when it comes to allocation of the Ontario Community Infrastructure Fund to Quinte West:
+The following numbers were provided when it comes to allocation of the Ontario Community Infrastructure Fund to Quinte West:

 2015 – $1,225,301